Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Experimental Setup and Results

 To ascertain the effectiveness of our methodology, we undertook experiments to refine the model's focus solely on generating valid molecules.
-This involved modifying the reward calculation to prioritize validity over assessing drug-target interactions.
+This involved modifying the reward calculation to prioritize validity without drug-target interaction.
 The notable optimization observed in the model's performance under this refined policy, as depicted in Figure \ref{ApproachEfficacyFigure} (policy 2), underscores the efficacy of this approach.
 These experiments offer compelling evidence of our methodology's ability to generate valid molecular compounds and highlight its adaptability to diverse learning policies.